Prospective Students Think Your Way into the Future

 NXJ Piano Player

-Our annual Computer Science Research Day includes faculty and graduate student presentations that showcase our research activities and promote research collaborations.
-A keynote address is given by a world-renowned expert on an emerging topic in computing, and our alumni and Board of Advisors are also invited to participate.
+At our annual Computer Science Research Day a keynote address is given by a world-renowned expert on an emerging topic in computing, followed by a day full of faculty and graduate student presentations that showcase our research activities.
 Check out our previous Research Days.

 For More Information